External hard drives

 Solid state drives

-Solid state drives (SSDs) are now becoming more popular to use instead of spinning hard drives (HDDs), especially for smaller storage units like 1 to 4TB of capacity, which are much more affordable.
-One of the advantages of SSDs is that they are more durable as they have no moving parts and are less complex than spinning hard drives.
+Solid-state drives (SSDs) are becoming increasingly popular as alternatives to spinning hard drives (HDDs).
+Especially for smaller storage units with 1 to 4TB of capacity, which are much more affordable.
+One advantage of SSDs is their durability.
+They have no moving parts and are less complex than spinning hard drives.
 They can also allow for much faster transfer times.
-All external drives can be prone to failure at some point (including SSDs), which is why it’s important to always have at least one backup of all your digital data on a separate drive.

 Safe working practices